GeneralMari0/COMP455---Final-Project/README.md

 1. Download ElasticSearch 8.16.1 (https://www.elastic.co/downloads/elasticsearch), and extract the archive.
 2. Enter the folder containing the contents of the archive and run bin\elasticsearch.bat. (bin/elasticsearch on Linux)

-**NOTE**: If the Java JDK bundled with ElasticSearch does not work out of the box, it may be easier to install Java system-wide. (https://www.java.com/en/download)
+**NOTE**: Download the correct version of ElasticSearch for your operating system, otherwise the bundled Java JDK will not work.
+If Java is still not detected after verifying this, it may be easier to install Java system-wide. (https://www.java.com/en/download)

 3. Shutdown the server (Ctrl+C).
 4. Set the following from the default of `true` to `false` in config\elasticsearch.yml: